lifewinning/networks.land/icann_domain_stories.md

 ## .io
   - .io is one of the fastest-growing top-level domains on the internet, a particular favourite among start-ups and technology companies.
 It's also one of the most expensive.
 To the ear of the tech-savvy, “io” sounds like “input/output”, and it’s used for everything from business software and databases to bitcoin and blogs.
 But like all the other domains we’ve looked at, .io is also a place: a country-code top-level domain, or ccTLD, which refers to a particular place on the Earth's surface.
 In this case, that place is the British Indian Ocean Territory, a remote but strategically-important scattering of islands in the middle of the Indian Ocean, also known as the Chagos Archipelago.
 It consists of seven atolls and over 1,000 tiny islands, and not many people have ever heard of it.

+## .sy
+ - In July, the Free Syrian Army was formed by defecting officers from the Syrian Armed Forces, and a state of civil war has existed in the country ever since.
+Hundreds of thousands of Syrians have been killed or imprisoned on both sides, while almost three million have fled across the borders, one of the largest forced migrations since World War Two.
+80,000 people are currently housed in the Zaatari refugee camp in Jordan alone.

+ - Alongside the humanitarian crisis, one of the ways in which the conflict has been visible to the outside world is through its effect on the internet both inside and outside the country.
+In 2012, as the rebel groups were making some of their largest early advances against the government, Syria disappeared from the internet almost entirely.
+On the 29th of November, almost all networks within Syria became inaccessible from the outside world - and what reports did leak out suggested that mobile and landline links inside the country were down as well.

 ##.george
  - registered by Wal Mart